-There’s a few ways to make sure they stay safe in camp and beyond. iKippah makes a kippah with notes the child’s allergies so no one forgets.
+There are a few ways to make sure they stay safe in camp and beyond. iKippah makes a kippah that notes the child’s allergies so no one forgets.
 Allergy Awareness Bracelets also help make sure a counselor remembers what your child cannot have.

 - Have a Camp?

-One local day camp gives out rubber bracelets (like these, but ordered in bulk) with the camp’s name and phone number to all the kids each time they go on a trip.
+One local day camp gives out rubber bracelets with the camp’s name and phone number to all the kids each time they go on a trip.

 - Download the Carseat App